• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Stripe creates custom-branded checkouts tailored specifically for each business type.
 (Source: Stripe)

-Meanwhile, PayPal has a similar marketplace for various business integrations, including e-commerce.
+Meanwhile, PayPal has a similar marketplace for various business integrations, including ecommerce.
 But what’s unique about PayPal is that websites can use it alongside other payment processors at checkout.
-So, even if businesses already have Stripe embedded on their e-commerce website, it’s still possible to add PayPal as an additional payment method option.
+So, even if businesses already have Stripe embedded on their ecommerce website, it’s still possible to add PayPal as an extra payment method option.

 While Stripe also supports independent payment links, PayPal-branded “buy now” buttons are recognizable and easy to add to social media and instant messaging platforms.